 From the establishment of our new DEI Council to the amazing learning opportunities taking place in and out of our classrooms, we have been busy working toward our diversity, equity, and inclusion goals for the 2019-2020 school year.
-Here are a few highlights from the first trimester:
+See some highlights below!

 DEI Council Highlights